dramanat/wait_times/README.md

 #### Purpose
 Make your bus commute easier!
 Find routes that require only 5-15 minutes of wait time between transfers.
 (Only works for trips with just one transfer.)

-This program can be used by any public transit system who publish their transit data in GTFS (General Transit Feed Specification) format.
+This program can be used by any public transit system that publishes their transit data in GTFS (General Transit Feed Specification) format.

 #### Explanation of code
 This program uses the following GTFS data files: